-Do you strive to get weeknight dinners on the table in 30 minutes or less?
+Do you strive to get weeknight dinners on the table in 30 minutes?
 I know I do, and I have a hunch I'm not alone.
 Choosing the best recipes for the job is one step in the right direction, but there's an even more important tool to achieve this dinner victory: The real key to mastering 30-minute meals is your pantry.

 Why Your Pantry Is the Solution for 30-Minute Meals

 When stocked strategically, the pantry is your secret weapon for getting dinner on the table quickly and efficiently.
 It is home to the core ingredients that build the foundation for easier, smarter weeknight cooking.
 When you rely on your pantry, it's actually quite easy to make dinner in 30 minutes — from the prep all the way through the cooking — but you have to have the right ingredients to make this a reality.

 You won't find every last ingredient you need for dinner among the contents of the 30-minute meal pantry.
 Instead, it holds the time-saving products that are foundational to a faster meal.
 Stock or broth, canned tomatoes, coconut milk, mustard, or a sweetener like maple syrup or honey are all key elements.
 All of these items wear multiple hats when it comes to their place in the pantry (they're budget-friendly and extremely versatile), but today we're talking about how they can make your cooking faster.

 30-Minute Meals That Lean on Your Pantry